Tech-at-DU/React-Redux-Timers-Tutorial/P08-Persisting-Timers/content.md

 ...
 ```

-Now we need to persist state subscribe to changes from the store in `App.js`.
-Also we need to make sure we import these new methods into `App.js`
+To persist state subscribe to changes from the `store` in `App.js`.

 > [action]
 >